 The past year has been challenging for everyone so now, more than ever, we want to celebrate the successes of the whole University community.

-Congratulations to the 2021 Sustainability Awards shortlist!
+Congratulations to the 2021 Sustainability Award winners!

-This year, we reached a record number of nominations so we want to give a heartfelt thank you to everyone who submitted a nomination and to those of you who were nominated.
+This year, we reached record number of nominations so we want to give a heartfelt thank you to everyone who submitted a nomination and to those of you who were nominated.